How do I know if my car is overheating?

 This allows you to constantly monitor the temperature of your engine.

-For most vehicles, normal engine temperature is a range between 195 degrees and 220 degrees.
+For most vehicles, a normal engine temperature ranges between 195 degrees and 220 degrees.

 Your vehicle’s exact specifications are easily found with a little bit of research or by referring to the owner’s manual